 13 - What site rules do inductees need to know?
 For example smoking, drugs, use of mobile phones, use of site facilities etc

-14 – What environmental controls do inductees need to know?
-Spill kits, waste, neighbours
+14 - What environmental controls do inductees need to know?
+Spill kit locations & operation, waste disposal, being good neighbours

-15 – What are the individual’s responsibilities?
-For example, safe behaviours,incident reporting, zero tolerance, adopting your safety culture, etc
+15 - What are the individual's responsibilities?
+For example, safe behaviours, incident reporting, zero tolerance, adopting your safety culture such as Don’t Walk By card completions, or Stop & Think risk assessments, etc

 Hopefully the above questions will help you understand your induction video scope & content a little better.